prometheus2D/Wally/Wally.Core/Default/Projects/Proposals/ExecutableLoopStepsProposalTasks.md

 **Source Proposal**: [ExecutableLoopStepsProposal.md](./ExecutableLoopStepsProposal.md)
 **Status**: Active
 **Created**: 2026-03-29
-**Last Updated**: 2026-04-02
+**Last Updated**: 2026-04-04
 **Owner**: @developer

 *Template: [../../Templates/TaskTrackerTemplate.md](../../Templates/TaskTrackerTemplate.md)*

 ## Summary

-This tracker covers the seven tasks required to add typed executable steps, keyword-driven routing, and the first built-in code handler to Wally; Tasks 1-6 are complete, Task 7 is in progress, and the shared loop execution-state abstraction now allows executable-step loops to opt into resumable checkpointing when they need it.
+This tracker now covers the twelve tasks required to add typed executable steps, keyword-driven routing, and a shared resume model; Tasks 1-6 are complete, Task 7 remains in progress, Task 8 is complete as part of the proposal update, the companion runtime plan now lives in `Default/Docs/LoopResumeContract.md`, and the remaining work centers on keeping typed-step execution aligned with the shared Core resume path.

+## Recommended Delivery Sequence

+Execute the remaining work in this order:

+1. Confirm shared execution-state and step outcomes expose the minimum data needed for resume.
+2. Replace open-coded step lifecycle mutations with shared Core resume helpers.
+3. Keep typed-step execution surface-agnostic across Forms today and Console later.
+4. Validate WinForms against the shared executor.
+5. Leave Console on the thin run/resume surface until a concrete need justifies more.

+Minimality rules:

+- prefer conservative defaults over mandatory loop-definition churn
+- keep resume semantics in Core, not in UI code
+- do not add separate surface-specific executors or checkpoint writers
+- when implementation is stable, fold any still-useful guidance into durable docs and retire this tracker instead of keeping it as a second source of truth

 ## Task List